microsoft/pai/contrib/python-sdk/README.md

 opai job sub -a <cluster-alias> -i <docker-image> -j <job-name> python script.py ...
 ```

+_Note: put your commands in a pair of quotes (like `"git clone ... && python ..."`) and combine them with `&&` if you have multiple commands to run_

 ## 2.5.
 Python binding

 See more descriptions about the `Cluster` and `Job` classes and their methods in [the doc]() and tutorials in [examples]().